sig-gis/kaza-lcms/ProjectWorkflow.md

 ### Step 3.
 Extract Training and Testing Data from Reference Polygons

-Now that I have a Sentine-2 Input Stack composited and exported to a GEE Asset, I can use it in conjunction with my reference polygon dataset to extract a stratified random sample of training and test points that contain all the necessary model predictors and the Land Cover label.
-I provide my reference polygon asset, my S2 input image, and set my stratified sampling configuration.
-Here I'm sampling between 500 and 1000 points per land cover class.
+Now that I have a Sentinel-2 Input Stack composited and exported to a GEE Asset, I can use it in conjunction with my reference polygon dataset to extract a stratified random sample of training and test points that contain all the necessary model predictors and the Land Cover label.

 * Run the `02train_test` tool, providing the reference polygon asset path, the input stack image path, your output asset path basename (the tool adds '_train_pts' and '_test_pts' suffixes to the output file path provided), and specifying your stratified sampling configuration.
+Here I'm saying want to sample all Land Cover labels 1-8 and I want to sample a specific number of points per class.
+For example, I am sampling 500 points for class 1, 500 for class 2, 1000 for class 3, etc.

 CLI Input:
 ```